rowolff/docs-row-pusher/readme.md

     "title": "blabla",
     "error": "blubb",
     "spreadsheet": {
-        "id" : "123",
+        "id" : "123"
-        "worksheet" : "myTab"
     }
 }
 ```

-You'll get an error if title or error are missing/empty.
-"Sheet" is optional, if ommited a default sheet/tab is used.
+You'll get an error if title or error are missing/empty. "spreadsheet" is optional, if ommited a default sheet is used, that you can specify as DEFAULTSHEET in NODE_ENV